Selected by Irina SAFRONOVA.

-I have decided to make public some excerpts from Marjorie’s diary covering her last years of working at the International Secretariat of Amnesty International after I read the recent Amnesty International Staff Wellbeing Review (January 2019) which was prompted by the suicides of the two Amnesty employees.
+I have decided to make public some excerpts from Marjorie’s diary covering her last years of working at Amnesty (International Secretariat, London) after reading the organisation’s recent Staff Wellbeing Review (January 2019), prompted by the suicides of the two Amnesty employees.

 On the other hand, “In February 2011, newspaper stories in the UK revealed that the Former AI secretary-general Irene Khan had received a payment of £533,103 from Amnesty International following her resignation from the organization on 31 December 2009, a fact pointed to from Amnesty’s records for the 2009-2010 financial year.
 The sum paid to her was more than four times her annual salary (£132,490).
 The deputy secretary general, Kate Gilmore, who also resigned in December 2009, received an ex-gratia payment of £320,000.Peter Pack, the chairman of Amnesty’s International Executive Committee (IEC), initially stated on 19 February 2011: “The payments to outgoing secretary general Irene Khan shown in the accounts of AI (Amnesty International) Ltd for the year ending 31 March 2010 include payments made as part of a confidential agreement between AI Ltd and Irene Khan” and that “It is a term of this agreement that no further comment on it will be made by either party.”(Wikipedia)

 I rest my case…

 Easter Friday, Iranians had laid siege to the office.
 I read samizdat all day at home and felt mighty peculiar with exhaustion.
 At teatime M. suddenly came by with the car and took me to “Fatal Attraction”.
 I was glad for the break.
 During the day I had some good phone calls, asking J. about constitutional courts, and then with K. who started telling me what she thinks of evil.

 Saturday, 9 April